TheFrug/Seekers-of-New-Tiena/_World/___Locations/Bromzheath/Temple of Talona.md

 	All fight, bannerless, in my war
 	Bear my footprints, chase your death
 	Breathe my silence, cease your breath
+	- Answer: Plague
+- Once open, there is a second carved rat statue door with a different riddle, etched in noticeably different handwriting:
+	- Easy question done, now for the hard one:
 - Notable Features: Small bed, large bed of many small rat beds.
 Shelves of ancient tomes written in Talontar code, rotwood table with a map of [[Bromzheath]] with tactical markings
 - Treasure/clue: Clungunford's contract of fealty, written in dense fake-legalese